-Treatment modalities are expected to be evidence-based and available within the Neighborhood network.
-The treatment goals must systematically address a specific diagnosis, deficit, or dysfunction for a patient who has a reasonable expectation of achieving measurable improvement in a reasonable and predictable period of time; the services prescribed must be ordered by a treating primary care physician or physician specialist (MD/DO or NP), and approved by Neighborhood to be effective, reasonable treatment for the patient's diagnosis, deficit, or dysfunction.
+Treatment modalities are expected to be evidence-based and available within the neighborhood network.
+The treatment goals must systematically address a specific diagnosis, deficit, or dysfunction for a patient who has a reasonable expectation of achieving measurable improvement in a reasonable and predictable period of time; the services prescribed must be approved by Neighborhood to be effective, reasonable treatment for the patient's diagnosis, deficit, or dysfunction.

-Ongoing evaluation by the treating Physical or Occupational Therapist is expected relative to progress towards goals, compliance with home exercise program, and any barriers to ongoing treatment.
+Ongoing evaluation by the treating Physical, Speech, or Occupational Therapist is expected relative to progress towards goals, compliance with home exercise program, and any barriers to ongoing treatment.
 Requests for therapy to prepare for a scheduled surgery or for post-op rehabilitation need to be accompanied by the surgical protocol.
-Requests for ongoing therapy must be accompanied by new physician orders documenting the diagnosis, goals of treatment, frequency of treatment, and duration of treatment.